 "group": "1"

-You can manage files in the system File Manager using API commands, such as listing files, uploading new files, or deleting existing files.
+You can manage files in the system File Manager using API commands, such as listing, uploading new files, or deleting existing files.

-Get a list of uploaded files available in a specified file folder on the device.
+Retrieve a list of files available in a specified folder within the device's System → File Manager.

 Applicable Products: All except 8039